Memoire (album): Themes

 Tetsu said that "Ēge Umi ni Sasagu" is about a girl on the Aegean seaside remembering a sad love from long ago.
 When he first heard it, Kami felt it was not like Malice Mizer at all.
 He said the atmospheric song was really difficult, but he now likes it a lot.
 Yu~ki focused less on his technique and more on adding nuances throughout.
-Közi called it his favorite song on the album.
+Közi called it his favorite song on Memoire.
+In the album booklet, the song is given the subtitle "~The Vault of Heaven~". "Ēge Umi ni Sasagu" was later drastically altered to become "Aegean (Sugisarishi Kaze to Tomo ni)" on the band's third album Merveilles.

 Wanting to try something new, Mana gave "Gogo no Sasayaki" a bossa nova rhythm.
 Yu~ki said it has a live acoustic feel, and that he added effects to his bass for the latter half of the song.
 Kami assumed bossa nova would be easy, but said it was very difficult.
 Közi referred to the song as the "coffee break" when listening to the album.

-Kami said he likes the strong chorus and aggressive vocals on "Miwaku no Rooma", and described it as very rhythmic.
+Kami said he likes the strong chorus and aggressive vocals on "Miwaku no Rōma", and described it as very rhythmic.
 Közi said he had a hard time getting the sound of a real violin with his synth guitar.
 He described the violin part at the chorus as having a medieval European feel.

 Wanting "Seraph" to sound unlike any other band out there, Közi said Malice Mizer added a lot to the song, and as a result it is the thickest sounding song on the album.
 They used synths to thicken the sound of Közi's guitar, but there are more keyboards and piano than synths.
 Tetsu said that "Seraph" tells the happy ending of the same man from "Kioku to Sora", but said he planned to continue the story in later songs.

+Reception

+In a contemporary review for the special November 1995 Generation Edge issue of Rockin'f magazine, Fuzuki Watanabe described the music on Memoire as evocative of elegant European traditions and as having dramatic arrangements that conceal a sense of tenderness, but noted the album also contains a fresh and captivating bossa nova-styled track.

+Writing a retrospective review for Mikiki, Naoko Kato described Memoire as primarily a rock album, albeit one with the addition of strings and other elements.
+Motohiro Maikaino of Re:minder concurred, describing "Kioku to Sora" as fusing pipe organs with a rock band sound while heavily incorporating gothic elements such as irregular time signatures and grandfather clock samples, and "Miwaku no Rōma" as blending violin arrangements with a "pop sensibility".
+But he cited "Baroque" as the album's best track; "a sprawling, seven-and-a-half-minute epic [...] incorporating elements such as shifting time signatures, waltzes and an interpolation of 'Für Elise', it stands as the definitive culmination of Malice Mizer's first era—a bold experiment in fusing rock music with classical traditions."